kromerm/adfdataflowdocs/Concepts/DatabricksLinkedService.md

 6. When selecting "New job cluster", choose 4.1 for Cluster Version and Standard_DS4_v2 for Cluster Node type.
 7. You can choose the min/max workers and Autoscaling based on your requirements.

-** For designing, debugging Data Flows interactively, we suggest using the BYOC or "Existing Cluster" option.
+**For designing, debugging Data Flows interactively, we suggest using the BYOC or "Existing Cluster" option.
 This way, the cluster is already warm and Data Flows can execute immediately.
-For operationalized, scheduled pipelines with Data Flows, the "New Cluster" option will work fine because you won't be impacted by the 5-7 minute spin-up time for a new job cluster when you schedule your Data Flow jobs nightly. **
+For operationalized, scheduled pipelines with Data Flows, the "New Cluster" option will work fine because you won't be impacted by the 5-7 minute spin-up time for a new job cluster when you schedule your Data Flow jobs nightly**